Top Tier Evidence Initiative:

-Purpose: To assist policy officials in identifying interventions meeting the Congressional Top Tier evidence standard, defined in recent legislative provisions as “well-designed randomized controlled trials [showing] sizeable, sustained effects on important…outcomes” [e.g., Public Laws 110-161 and 111-8].
+Purpose: This initiative seeks to assist policy officials in identifying interventions meeting the Congressional Top Tier evidence standard, defined in recent legislative provisions as “well-designed randomized controlled trials [showing] sizeable, sustained effects on important…outcomes” [e.g., Public Laws 110-161 and 111-8].
 This standard is consistent with (i) criteria recommended in a recent National Academy of Sciences report for establishing definitive evidence of effectiveness, and (ii) the standard long used in medicine by the FDA as a condition for licensing a new pharmaceutical drug or medical device.
 In both social policy and medicine, findings in more preliminary studies – while valuable for identifying promising approaches – too often are not confirmed in more rigorous randomized trials.

 Process: Through a systematic review effort launched in 2008, the initiative’s expert panel identifies interventions meeting “Top Tier” or “Near Top Tier” (see list below).
 Definitions of “Top Tier” and “Near Top Tier” are shown in the right sidebar.
 Review panel members are listed here.
 The review process, including guidance on nominating an intervention for review, is summarized here.